ThePotatoGuy/MonikaModDev/tools/api.md

       if hide_monika is False - True will do nothing and False will hide emptydesk after Monika is shown.
       (Default: True)
+  progress_filter - True will progress the filter.
+False will not
+      NOTE: use this if you explicity set the filter (Default: True)
 ```
 ## `start`